KenKundert/nestedtext/doc/basic_syntax.rst

         key 2a: value 2a
         key 2b: value 2b

 Another form of a list is the inline list.
 This is a compact form where all the list items are given on the same line.
 There is a bit of syntax that defines the list, so the values are constrained to avoid ambiguities in the syntax.
 An inline list starts with an opening bracket (``[``), ends with a matching closing bracket (``]``), and contains inline values separated by commas.
 The values may be inline strings, inline lists, and inline dictionaries.
+An empty list is represented by ``[]`` (there should be no space between the opening and closing brackets).
+Leading and trailing spaces are stripped from string values.

 For example:

 .. code-block:: nestedtext